microsoft/app-metadata/README.md

 # Description

+**This package has been deprecated, and is not being maintained by MSFT anymore.**

 This library helps you retrieve the most frequently extracted metadata and icons within iOS, Android and UWP applications.

 ## Usage